This week’s blog is about the passwordless authentication journey.

 AmbiSecure for Identity and Access Management Solution

 AmbiSecure helps organizations accelerate to a password-less future by providing FIDO2 protocol support.
-Not only does FIDO2 supports two-factor authentication, but also paves the way for eliminating weak password authentication, with strong single-factor (passwordless) hardware-based authentication.
+FIDO2 supports two-factor authentication and paves the way for eliminating weak password authentication, with strong single-factor (passwordless) hardware-based authentication.
 The AmbiSecure provides a simple and intuitive authentication experience that users find easy to use, ensuring rapid adoption and organizational security.
 AmbiSecure key or card does not require a battery or network connectivity, making authentication always accessible.